-Revenue Recognition
+Revenue Recognition and Unearned Revenue

 Revenue is recorded for licenses, exams and other miscellaneous fees.
 Most licenses are issued for two-year periods based on calendar years.
 Revenue is recognized when earned.
 Unearned revenue represents 25% of revenue collected during the calendar year preceding the report date and 75% of revenue collected during the current calendar year.
+This calculation approximates generally accepted accounting principles.